julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 In such a case, relying solely on the manual might lead users to follow outdated or less efficient procedures.
 However, proactive exploration and testing within the Git system could reveal this new command and its functionalities.
 Users who delve into the system and compare their expectations of functionality based on the manual with the actual capabilities of the updated Git version might notice discrepancies.

 These users could then contribute by informing the maintainers about the missing or outdated information in the documentation.
 By doing so, they help the maintainers update the manual, ensuring that it accurately reflects the current features and capabilities of the Git system.
 This, in turn, assists other users who rely on the documentation to utilize the latest and most efficient tools available within Git.

+### Real life example of the disastrous consequences of following the RTFM principle

+Consider the case of the Mars Climate Orbiter mission in 1999.
+The mission aimed to study the Martian climate, but unfortunately, it ended in failure due to a navigation error.

+The spacecraft was equipped with thrusters for course corrections.
+However, there was a critical issue in the navigation system that led to the spacecraft getting too close to Mars during its orbital insertion.
+The problem originated from a mix-up in units: one part of the team used imperial units (pound-seconds) for thruster calculations, while another part used metric units (newton-seconds) in the navigation software.

+The discrepancy between these measurement units led to miscalculations in the spacecraft's trajectory.
+As a result, the spacecraft came too close to Mars and entered the planet's atmosphere, ultimately disintegrating due to the extreme heat and forces.

+The mission's failure stemmed from a communication breakdown between different teams and contractors, that both reliance on assumed standards.
+The information provided in the manuals and documentation didn't highlight the importance of unit consistency across different parts of the mission, leading to catastrophic consequences.

+This event underscores the significance of meticulous cross-verification of systems, and an understanding beyond what the manual explicitly covers.

+Had they not followed the RTFM principle, they would have focused on writing assertions to probe the system and would have been able to avoid the failure.

+It caused a loss of around $193.1 million and a reputation loss for NASA.

 ## ~Maintain UI consistency~